oopsmonk/documentation/client-libraries/0.1/account-module/js/create-account.md

 const timeSource = () => util.promisify(ntpClient.getNetworkTime)("time.google.com", 123);
 ```

 5\.
-Create your account and connect it to a node
+Create your account and connect it to an IOTA node

 ```js
 const account = createAccount({